scottpetrovic/krita-documentation/user_manual/getting_started/navigation.rst

 .. image:: /images/en/Krita-popuppalette.png
    :align: center

 Pop-up Palette is an unique feature in Krita designed to increase productivity of the artist, It is a circular menu for quickly choosing brushes, foreground and background colors, recent colors while painting.
-To access the palette you have to just {{MouseButton|right}} on the canvas.
+To access the palette you have to just |mouseright| on the canvas.
 The palette will spawn at the place of the brush tip or cursor.

 By tagging your brush presets you can add particular sets of brushes to this palette. for example If you add some inking brush presets to inking tag you can and change the tags to inking in the pop-up palette you'll get all the inking brushes in the palette.